OnixClient-Plugins/OnixRuntimeDocs/guide/creating-your-first-plugin.md

 }
 ```
 This example plugin simply logs a message to the console when it is loaded and unloaded.
 You can modify this code to add your own functionality and features.
+The console is redirected to the minecraft chat, so you can see the output in-game.

+### 📥 Importing the Plugin
+- To import the plugin, you simply build it in your IDE.
+- If you used the project generator, it will copy the necessary files over and it will be ready to use.
+When your plugin is loaded, it will automatically unload and reload it when you build.
+  - On Visual Studio Code, you can type dotnet build in the terminal to build the plugin or use Ctrl+B on Visual Studio Community or Rider.
+  - If you get a build error talking about `/langVersion` install [.NET SDK 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and [.NET SDK 9.0](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).

 ### ✏️ Changing the Plugin Details
 If you already used the plugin generator and would like to change the name, description or other details of your plugin to something else, you can edit the `manifest.json` file located in the root of your plugin project.
 This file contains all the metadata for your plugin, including its name, description, version, author, and more.

 - We recommend leaving the `uuid` field, `runtime_version`, and `target_assembly` fields as they are, as they are automatically generated and managed by the Onix Client Plugin API.